dotwebstack/dotwebstack/docs/qa/README.md

 * Code does not introduce any new [SonarCloud issues][1];
 * Code does not contain any TODOs (they must be administered as new Jira issues);
 * Code is merged with master and feature branch has been removed.
+* Code is tested and can be demoed in the sandbox project.

 [1]: https://sonarcloud.io/organizations/dotwebstack/projects